nano-o/streamlet/README.md

 Although many such algorithms existed before Streamlet, Streamlet is striking because of the simplicity of the rules that processes must follow.

 Streamlet can tolerate malicious, Byzantine processes, but, to simplify things, here we consider only crash-stop faults and we assume that, in every execution, a strict majority of the processes do not fail.
-However, we abstract the proposal process in such a way as to model Byzantine proposals which, in my opinion, captures the worst that Byzantine processes can do.
 As is customary, we refer to a strict majority as a quorum.

-The protocol evolves in consecutive epochs (1,2,3,...) during which processes vote for blocks according to the rules below.
+The protocol evolves in consecutive epochs numbered 1,2,3,... during which processes vote for blocks according to the rules below.
 A block consists of a hash of a previous block, an epoch number, and a payload (e.g. a set of transactions); moreover, a special, unique genesis block has epoch number 0.

 A set of blocks forms a directed graph such that `(b1,b2)` is an edge if and only if `b2` contains the hash of block `b1`.